 The stowage mount for the xenon searchlight can be seen on the left rear corner of the turret roof; the supports are attached around the turret ventilator blower cover.
 Side-loading air cleaner boxes are visible on the tank's fender just ahead of the rear stowage box.

 The turret ventilator and searchlight stowage mount are shown here from above.
 An antenna mount is in front of the ventilator.

 This tank features top-loading air cleaners, as opposed to the machine above.

 A top-down view of the top-loading air cleaner is provided here.

 M60 retained the idea of a very large cupola from the M48, and like in the older tank, the .50cal machine gun could be aimed, fired, and reloaded from under armor.
-Folded forward beside the gunner's periscope is an interruptor bar to prevent the TC from machine gunning the searchlight
+Folded forward beside the gunner's periscope is an interrupter bar to prevent the TC from machine gunning the searchlight.

 The commander was provided with a door behind his periscope housing.
 The pad welded to the side of the cupola was a leftover from early production when mounts for the M2HB machine gun were attached to the cupola while the M85 was experiencing production issues.

-The loader had a D-shaped hatch to the left of the M19 cupola, and another interruptor bar protected the searchlight when it was stowed on the left rear of the turret.
+The loader had a D-shaped hatch to the left of the M19 cupola, and another interrupter bar protected the searchlight when it was stowed on the left rear of the turret.